Cubs vs. Cardinals Player Props Betting Odds

 Hoerner Stats

-- Nico Hoerner has six doubles, a triple, two home runs, nine walks and 19 RBI (46 total hits).
-He's also swiped 11 bases.
+- Nico Hoerner has 46 hits with six doubles, a triple, two home runs, nine walks and 19 RBI.
+He's also stolen 11 bases.

 Hoerner Recent Games